Nov 14, 2022

 Want a horse that likes to win?
 You can search for that on Hawku by setting a minimum average paid win rate.
 This will limit horses to only those that win in paid races (which are the races that return winnings).
 Keep in mind since these are rare, you will likely pay a premium for them (sometimes such a large premium that the return on investment may take months or years).

 Also note that not all the horses in these searches will continue to be winners.
-Make sure to look at the recent races in the quick view section to see if they continue to perform well.
+Make sure to look at the recent races to see if they continue to perform well.